gavintreseder/pof/README.md

 After executing main.py, the application can be opened at http://127.0.0.1:8050/.
 Google chrome is the preferred browser.

-How to run the interface
-Known limitations
-How to use the interface (screenshot)

 ## Notebooks

 Notebooks have been developed as documentation to explain how various parts of the project have been developed.
 To execute a notebook select a notebook (\*.ipynb) from the explorer, and confirm you trust the notebook